networknext/next/docs/bigquery_table_schemas.md

 ## Session Update

-Session update entries contain performance data once every 10 seconds for a session.
+Session updates contain network performance data once every 10 seconds for a session.
 This is the primary network performance data, including everything shown in the portal for a session and much more.

 | Field Name | Type | Description |
 | ------------- | ------------- | ------------- |